MrClock8163/Arma3Toolbox/README.md

 it supports older versions, not just the latest releases.
 The add-on is tested on newer releases regardless.
 If a new release of **Blender** in the future renders it impossible to keep the add-on compatible with both old, and new releases, support will be dropped for legacy versions in favor of the new API.

+The range of **Blender** releases tested for compatibility is indicated in the changelog entry of each packed release of the add-on.

 # License
 As inherited from the **ArmAToolbox**, the **Arma 3 Object Builder** add-on is released under the GNU General Public License version 3.